rae018/auction-engine/README.md

 From the main directory run `bazel build --cxxopt='-std=c++14' //src:<exec>`, replacing `<exec>` with whatever executable is to be built.
 To run an executable, run `bazel-bin/src/<exec>`.

+### Improvements
+Right now every bid is stored as a separate object.
+It might be better to only create one bid object for each user-item pair, and if a user bids again on the same item simply update the value of the existing bid object instead of creating an new one.
+Better still would be to to only keep one bid object for each user-item paid, and now change the Bid struct's `value` and `number` members to vectors so that every new bid of a user on the item would push the new value and number to these vectors.
+This would keep the entire bid history without duplication user_id and item_id members that happens when you create a new object.

+Right now it is required that names of items and users be unique, but because they all have unique IDs to distinghish them this doesn't have to be the case.
+These could be made to be more flexible.